top of page

 The Nobles SWCD assists with the marketing, promotion, technical assistance and management of several grassland programs designed to improve water quality, reduce soil erosion and improve wildlife habitat.
 The Nobles SWCD partners with other agencies to work with a large amount of landowners with various programs.
 Please review the list of available programs and contact our office if you have any interest in obtaining more information on a program or to receive an estimate of program benefits available to you.

-Conservation Reserve Program-CRP
+Conservation Reserve Program (CRP)

 The Conservation Reserve Program (CRP) compensates landowners to plant native grasses and trees as well as to restore wetlands on marginal areas of land.
 These programs also aim to improve water quality, reduce soil erosion and improve wildlife habitat.
 CRP is a 10 or 15 year contract that is paid on a yearly basis.
 Many land owners take advantage of CRP programs to "square off" cropland acres for ease of farming.
-If you have difficulties with down out areas or erosion this program may be right for you.
-For an estimate, more information or to see if you are eligible for CRP, contact our Farm Bill Wildlife Biologist, Will Gallman.
+If you have difficulties with drown out areas or erosion this program may be right for you.
+For an estimate, more information or to see if you are eligible for CRP, contact our Farm Bill Wildlife Biologist, Cole Neibauer

-Main Office Contact: Will Gallman at 507-376-9150 ext 131
+Main Office Contact: Cole Neibauer at 507-376-9150 ext 131

-Reinvest In Minnesota-RIM
+Reinvest In Minnesota (RIM)

 The Minnesota Board of Soil and Water Resources (BWSR) offers landowners a one-time payment to retire marginal land and convert it to conservation cover that will increase water quality, reduces soil erosion and improves wildlife habitat.
 Payment rates for land with crop history range from $7,000-$9,000 an acre and is based on land values in each township.
 RIM focuses on wetland restorations and stream buffers.